illinx/sio_local/README.md

 Bomberman Tournament
 * "Player" is now a selectable option for each char in "1 Player" battle mode, and will use the corresponding controller.

+Invader
+* In 1P Arcade, Suvival, and Boss Attack modes, P2 can press Start to join the game.
+* The Kill % stat will credit all kills to P1, since it checks which console got the kill, not which player.